jarmoruuth/ClockJx/README.md

 CONFIGURATION

-Configuration works from a mobile phone or from Garmin express.
-You cannot configure directly from a Garmin device like you can do with a built in watch face.
+Configuration works from a mobile phone.
+You cannot configure directly from a Garmin device.
 In the mobile phone you need to go to watch face section and select the installed ClockJx watch face.
 Then you can select settings and change them there.

 FEEDBACK

 For comments, questions, ideas and problems you can send email to clockjx@gmail.com.

-Version history;
+Version history:

+1.2.1 Added heart rate display, digital time color 1.2.0 Updated to latest Garmin SDK and new devices (Dec 2021)

 1.0.5 First version where configuration works with a real device.
 Includes background images.
 1.0.7 New optional analog time font, more color options, new background images.